acherrera/Fundamentals/help_notes/bash_notes.md

-# This file contains interesting commands and their usage for the Linux command
-line.
+# Linux Command info

 NOTE: use the 'man' command to see the manual page for a given command. for
 example: 'man ls' will show the manual page for ls

-3 - MOVING THROUGH DIRECTORIES
+## 3 - MOVING THROUGH DIRECTORIES

 cd      Change the current directory

         ..
 Go up one directory
         ~   Return to home directory
         -   (Minus Sign) go to last directory.

 ls      list contents of given direcotry.

         -l  Long format of file for extra details
         -a  Shows all, inlcuding hidden files

 less    shows the contents of a file

         Note: use in piplines to keep output from filling up screen.
         Example: printenv | less
         This will 'open' new screen to view output